marcohefti/request-network-api-client-ts/docs/WEBHOOKS.md

 2. Open the Request API Portal -> Webhooks -> “Create webhook”.
 3. Paste the URL, select the events you need, and submit.
 4. Copy the generated signing secret into `REQUEST_WEBHOOK_SECRET` inside `env/request-api-client.local.env`.
-5. Restart `pnpm --filter "./packages/request-api-client" webhook:dev:all` so the listener picks up the new secret and re-enables verification.
+5. Restart `pnpm webhook:dev:all` so the listener picks up the new secret and re-enables verification.

 Optionally, set `REQUEST_WEBHOOK_PUBLIC_URL` to the same URL so tooling and logs reference it explicitly.